 Non-Clinical internships are immersion experiences for current undergraduate or graduate students attending schools having an Affiliate Agreement with MPHD.
 These internships are designed to provide meaningful, real-world experiences for students interested in pursuing careers in public health.
 For more information, please review the Internship Process.

 Class Projects are created through the collaboration of a faculty member and the MPHD Intern Coordinator for the purpose of allowing students in a specific course to apply course content to a real public health program, process or issue.
 As with internships, the academic institution involved must have a current Affiliate Agreement with MPHD before a Class Project opportunity can be created.
 Please contact the Internship Coordinator to discuss logistics.

 Students seeking important, but time-limited exposure to how MPHD delivers public health services may be able to participate in a Shadowing Opportunity.
 Shadowing Opportunities allow a student to spend eight or fewer hours observing an experienced public health professional.
 The goal is to provide the student an introduction into the responsibilities and scope of practice involved in working for a large public health department.
 Because of our limited resources we are only able to accommodate a few Shadowing Opportunities per year.
 Please contact the Internship Coordinator to discuss logistics.

-Volunteers: Volunteers are individuals who receive no pay from MPHD for their time working at our health department.
-Usually these persons are not pursuing a specific curriculum requirement for a degree but typically volunteer to gain additional experience or for reasons of personal satisfaction.
-An example of a volunteer experience would be working at our Animal Control facility.
-(Individuals who receive no pay from MPHD, but do receive a stipend from their university or from another third party entity, are still considered volunteers for MPHD purposes.)
+Volunteers are individuals who donate their time to MPHD.
+Volunteers are typically not pursuing a specific curriculum requirement for a degree and typically volunteer to gain additional experience or for their own personal satisfaction.
+An example of a volunteer experience would be working at our Metro Animal Care and Control (MACC) facility.
+(Individuals who receive no pay from MPHD, but receive a stipend from their university or from another third party entity, are still considered volunteers for MPHD purposes)